Five simple reasons you might have maggots in your carpet.

 Boric acid powder

-Boric acid powder is a natural insecticide.
-Boric acid should kill maggots almost immediately.
-You can buy Boric acid at hardware stores and department stores.
-However, it is more difficult to source in the UK.
+Boric acid powder is a natural insecticide that can be used to kill maggots almost immediately.
+It is available for purchase at hardware and department stores but may be more difficult to source in the UK.

 1. Sprinkle some Boric Acid Powder onto and around the infested area.